-One has an equivalent formulation via the polytopes associated to these fans [cf. \cite{RT}].
+One has an equivalent formulation via the polytopes associated with these fans [cf. \cite{RT}].
 The polytope is just the convex hull of the vectors $v_i$ with the origin added.
 The language of fans and polytopes interchange in the toric geometry of projective varieties.
-If one puts the vectors $v_i$ as the columns of a matrix $[v_0,...,v_n]$, the aforementioned condition means that both of the weight matrices obtained this way have the same Hermit canonical forms, [see \cite{RT} for details].
-Theorem \eqref{th:theoremWPS} characterizes; when two weighted projective spaces up to isomorphism.
+If one puts the vectors $v_i$ as the columns of a matrix $[v_0,...,v_n]$, the condition above means that both of the weight matrices obtained this way has the same Hermit canonical forms, [see \cite{RT} for details].
+Theorem \eqref{th:theoremWPS} above characterizes the weighted projective spaces up to isomorphism.
 We shall extend the argument of Theorem \ref{th:theoremWPS} to determine when two weighted homogeneous spaces of the same type $\frac{G}{P}[\psi_{H_1}]$ and $\frac{G}{P}[\psi_{H_2}]$ are algebraically isomorphic.
-To this end, we introduce a fan that records the weights of a WHS, and is a formal enlargement of a toric fan of the maximal torus. \begin{definition} Assume $H \in C_+$ and $\psi_H$ the associated weight on $\Pi$.
+To this end, we introduce a fan that records the weights of a WHS, and is a formal enlargement of a toric fan of the maximal torus. \begin{definition} Assume $H \in C_+$ and $\psi_H$ be the associated weight on $\Pi$.
 We associate a fan (this is not a toric fan) on the coroot lattice by defining

-and add a vector $v_0$ (in a unique way) to the above vectors to make it a fan in $N=\mathbb{R}^n$.
-Denote this fan by $\Sigma_H(\Pi)$.
-In fact this fan provides all the data of a bigger fan on $\mathbb{R}^{|R(P)_+|}$, consisting of all the weights on the axis $x_{\alpha}$, by the vectors